 The Company operates in the midst of a volatile industry, which in the past decade has experienced a significant recession, particularly severe in North America and more recently Europe.
 Although there has been stabilization or growth in North America, current conditions continue to cause economic uncertainty about the future in different regions.
 It is uncertain what the Company's prospects will be in the future.
 While the Company believes it has sufficient liquidity and a strong balance sheet to deal with present economic conditions, lower sales and production volumes in certain areas may occur.
-It is unknown at this stage the impact of the views of the new U.S. administration on NAFTA and any effects on the automotive industry.
-(See "Trade Policies and Resulting Impact (NAFTA and the TPP)" and "Changes in Law and Governmental Regulation".)
+It is unknown at this stage the impact of the views of the U.S. administration on NAFTA and any effects on the automotive industry from any NAFTA changes.
+(See "Trade Policies and Resulting Impact (NAFTA and the CPTPP)" above under "Automotive Industry General" and "Changes in Law and Governmental Regulation" below.)